Ahrefs vs Semrush — Which Should You Use?

 Keyword lists and topic clustering

-Semrush and Ahrefs both allow you to create lists of keywords that you can refer to any time you like (using their “Keyword Manager” and “Keyword List” features respectively) and view evolving keyword difficulty scores.
+Semrush and Ahrefs both allow you to create lists of keywords that you can refer to any time you like — using their “Keyword Strategy Builder” and “Keyword List” features respectively — and view evolving keyword difficulty scores.

-Creating a keyword list in Ahrefs’ Keyword Explorer tool
+Creating a keyword list using Ahrefs’ Keyword Explorer tool

 The functionality on offer from both tools is pretty similar here.